Apply for a birth certificate

 - someone with written authority or power of attorney – evidence of authority is needed.

-If you are applying for someone else's certificate, you will need to prove you are eligible, show proof of your connection to the person and give a reason for applying eg – parent applying for their child's certificate, executor settling a deceased estate.
+If you are applying for someone else's certificate, you will need to prove you are eligible, show proof of your connection to the person and give a reason for applying eg – a parent applying for their child's certificate, executor settling a deceased estate.

 Birth records more than 100 years old

-Anyone can access a historical birth certificate and they are commonly used to research family histories.
+Anyone can access a historical birth certificate, and they are commonly used to research family histories.
 Please allow approximately 30 days (plus postage time) to receive the certificate.